sjmsjmdsg/2400Lab/README.md

 You can change the default path in the program, so that you don't need to enter the path every time.

+It allows user to input several times, input `exit` to exit.

-## 3.Query Processing and Optimisation
+## Task3: Query Processing and Optimisation

-## 4.Use SQL to Answer Simple Questions
+## Task4: Use SQL to Answer Simple Questions